Void/Reverse Payments, Invoices, & Fees

 If Payment Has Been Made

 If a payment has been made and is linked to specific fees or fines that need to be voided, the payment must also be voided.
-If there are other fees or fines on the same record without linked payments, the system can reuse the payment.
+If there are other fees and fines on the same record without linked payments, the system can reuse the payment.
 This happens when the original fee or fine is voided, and the payment becomes orphaned.
 An orphaned payment is attached to the record but not directly linked to a fee or fine.
 The system allows this payment to be applied to another fee or fine.

 This can be confusing, so here’s a simple way to look at it.
-If a record has one or more fees or fines, and you enter a payment that matches the total amount, the system links the payment to all the fees or fines.
+If a record has one or more fees or fines, and you enter a payment that matches the total amount, the system links the payment to all the fees and fines.
 The balance will then be zero.
 That part is straightforward.

 None of the above is a concern unless the municipality allows partial payments.
 If only payment in full is accepted, the partial payment system will not be needed.